10 Tips to Improve Your Speech

 If required, record yourself and play it back for reviewing later.

-Seek advice and feedback from your audience (where appropriate) to highlight blindspots.
+Seek advice and feedback from your audience (where appropriate) to highlight blind spots.

 Seek materials (like my blog! *winks*) to help you target specific areas for improvement!

-One Response to “10 Tips to Improve Your Speech”
+21 thoughts on “10 Tips to Improve Your Speech”

-Leave a Reply
+Leave a comment